By , JD; and , JD, JD, MEM;

 Cost Recovery and Contribution Claims by Private Parties

 Private parties may not sue other parties to compel cleanup under CERCLA.
 However, Section 107(a)(4) allows private parties that voluntarily investigate and clean up a site to recover costs from other PRPs.
 In addition, a private PRP may bring a contribution claim against other PRPs under Section 113(f)(1) if the PRP has resolved its liability in an administrative or judicially approved settlement, or if it is sued under Section 106 or Section 107.
+As clarified in the May 2021 U.S. Supreme Court case, Guam v.
+United States, a settlement must by its terms resolve CERCLA liability to trigger a contribution claim under Section 113(f)(3)(B).
 Notably, parties that have settled with EPA are protected from contribution claims by other PRPs.

 Whether brought by a private party or the government, the general elements of a cost recovery claim are roughly the same.
 The plaintiff must demonstrate that: